 The applicant can take the examination a maximum of three times in a 6-month period and only once per day.
-The acceptable score for a vocational nursing applicant is a total of 12.
-The Nurse Assistant Training Program (CNA) & Home Health Program require a score of 10.
+The acceptable score for all programs is a score of $\underline{12}$.
 These applicants are eligible for an interview with the academic department.

-Applicants that do not meet the above scores for their program do not qualify to enter the certificate or diploma programs.
+Applicants that do not meet the above score for their program do not qualify to enter the certificate or diploma programs.

-At the discretion of the Director of Nursing applicants may have to complete additional content.
+At the discretion of the Director of Nursing applicants may also have to complete additional content (e.g., testing for International students).